convox/docs/docs/reference/app-parameters/FargateServices.md

 ## Additional Information

-When set to `Yes`, all services in the application run on AWS Fargate with on-demand pricing.
-When set to `Spot`, services run on Fargate Spot, which can provide up to 70% cost savings but may be interrupted when AWS reclaims capacity.
+When set to `Yes`, all Services in the application run on AWS Fargate with on-demand pricing.
+When set to `Spot`, Services run on Fargate Spot, which can provide up to 70% cost savings but may be interrupted when AWS reclaims capacity.

-Individual services can also be configured to run on Fargate at the service level by setting the launch type in the service's `Formation` parameter to `FARGATE` or `FARGATE_SPOT`.
-The app-level `FargateServices` parameter acts as a blanket override for all services.
+Individual Services can also be configured to run on Fargate at the service level by setting the launch type in the Service's `Formation` parameter to `FARGATE` or `FARGATE_SPOT`.
+The app-level `FargateServices` parameter acts as a blanket override for all Services.

-Fargate services do not require the Rack to have EC2 instances available.
+Fargate Services do not require the Rack to have EC2 instances available.
 This can simplify capacity planning and eliminate the need to manage instance types or autoscaling groups.

 ```bash
 $ convox apps params set FargateServices=Yes